lakshayybhati/liftor/NOTIFICATIONS_ARCHITECTURE.md

 3. NotificationService.scheduleCheckInReminder(newTime)
    a.
 Checks if checkInRemindersEnabled
    b.
 Compares with scheduledCheckInTime
    c.
-If different: cancel old, schedule new
+If different: cancel all pending reminders
    d.
+Computes the next 30 calendar occurrences and schedules each explicitly
-Saves new scheduledCheckInTime + ID
+   e.
+Saves new scheduledCheckInTime + array of scheduledCheckInIds (first ID kept for legacy paths)
 ```

 ### User Toggles Notifications Off (Settings)